bdbishoff/cs260-startup/README.md

 - **Application text content** - Consistent fonts and colors.
 - **Application images** - placed logo on homepage and put emoji's on competitive page.

+## JavaScript deliverable

+For this deliverable I made application generate 2 truths and a lie based off an array in the background.
+The user can select which one is the lie and earn points if they are correct.
+The points they earn are kept track of in local storage and displayed on the page and on the leaderboard.

+- **login** - When you press enter or the login button it takes you to the page that asks you choose a gamemode.
+Your username stays across all the pages.
+- **database** - Keeps track of players score and updates leaderboard accordingly.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - i used my generateLies function to act as the chatgpt api and generate truths and lies about random or specified topics.
+This will be replaced with WebSocket in the future.
+- **application logic** - Leaderboard changes based on who has the highest score.
+You get points by answer multiple questions correctly in a row.
+The highest score is kept track of and displayed on the leaderboard.